ashvegeta/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

 1. implementation of basic data structures and algorithms
-2.  questions on DSA solved
+2.  questions on DSA and number theory solved